 Fresh, simple, and handmade is the name of the game at this Italian treasure that pays very close attention to seasonal produce (which is easier when you grow many of your own vegetables, as they do).
 Solare is one of just 13 restaurants worldwide that have earned the prestigious Tre Gamberi award—similar to the Michelin Star system—by Gambero Rosso.

-Little Italy already has its fair share of accolades, but it recently added a new one to the list.
 The new Il Dandy holds the distinction of having California's first native Italian Michelin-rated father and son duo as collaborators.
 The Calabrian-born father and son team, Antonio and Luca Abbruzzino, showcase their contemporary approach to cuisine that is rooted in their home city.
 The menu features light dishes, including fresh-from-the-sea delicacies, risotto made-to-order and tableside tastings of cold-pressed olive oils, as well as a thoughtfully curated cocktail program and homemade limoncello and grappa, all served in decor that is reminiscent of the Calabrian coast.

 Point Loma (Liberty Station)